karlgrz/karlgrz.com/site/content/post/2022-01-27-my-favorite-records-of-2021.markdown

 ![](/images/2022-01-27-my-favorite-records-of-2021/JulienBaker.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_mxSxhPv__VEVJLUt-VGLfdSFZ_iopS59c) | [Spotify](https://open.spotify.com/album/3IQRHa9iVLsGlSuVHiHZ3A)

 This was one of my most listened to records of 2021, apparently.
 I enjoyed a lot of Julien Baker's previous records but this one latched onto me and wouldn't let go.
-Particularly liked Hardline and Bloodshot but the whole thing is great.
+I particularly enjoyed Hardline and Bloodshot but the whole thing is great.

 ## 24.)
 Dessiderium - Aria
 ![](/images/2022-01-27-my-favorite-records-of-2021/Dessiderium.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_l-ZqqZZ_KF1pxFU3b4U1WondCrVTXQ8vM) | [Spotify](https://open.spotify.com/album/4xJ42d0vGYzlewKu2hy5ZR)

-Dense, proggy, blackened, technical death metal from Phoenix, Arizona solo project from Alex Haddad.
+Dense, proggy, blackened, technical death metal out of Phoenix, Arizona, Dessiderium is the solo project from Alex Haddad.
 This record was something I was looking forward to for a while after hearing one of the pre release tracks before the album dropped in December.
 Wonderfully catchy and simultaneously brutal riffs.
 Loved this.

 ## 23.)
 The Felice Brothers - From Dreams to Dust
 ![](/images/2022-01-27-my-favorite-records-of-2021/TheFeliceBrothers.jpg)